 2. Use Your Executive Powers to FOCUS

 A helpful guide is to match your accomplishments with the desired skills of the job posting.
 If it’s a sales executive job, for example, focus on your sales expertise and performance required in the job posting.
 Mirroring or matching the job position will help you stay focused.
-If required, this process will help you develop several resume versions for different executive CEO jobs.
+If needed, this process will help you develop several resume versions for different executive CEO jobs.
 You will be able to identify weak areas or gaps in your resume.

 3. Retain Your Voice – It’s Your Branding